-Preventing Burns
+Preventing Scalds/Burns

-- Do not allow children to use a microwave by themselves until they are both tall enough to reach it safely and able to understand that steam can cause burns. - Actively supervise kids in the kitchen and around electrical appliances and outlets and teach them how to act responsibly. - Place matches, gasoline and lighters in a safe place, out of children's reach.
-Avoid novelty lighters or lighters that look like toys. - Make sure your child applies sunscreen before going outside and reapplies every two hours and after swimming.
+- Don't allow children to use a microwave by themselves until they are both tall enough to reach it safely and able to understand that steam can cause burns. - Actively supervise kids in the kitchen and around electrical appliances and outlets.
+Teach them how to act responsibly. - Place matches, gasoline and lighters in a safe place, out of children's reach.
+Avoid novelty lighters or lighters that look like toys. - Apply sunscreen before going outside and reapply every two hours and after swimming.